Post-OCR Document Correction with large Ensembles of Character Sequence-to-Sequence Models: Discussion

 \section{Discussion}

-As shown in Table \ref{table:best}, our method outperformed the state of the art in Bulgarian (bg), Czech (cz), German (de), Spanish (es), and Dutch (nl), while exhibiting comparable performance in the remaining languages.
+Our method outperformed the state of the art in Bulgarian (bg), Czech (cz), German (de), Spanish (es), and Dutch (nl), while exhibiting comparable performance in the remaining languages, as shown in Table \ref{table:best}.
+The results obtained are interesting for several reasons:

-The results obtained are interesting for different reasons.
-First, the method was not very effective in French, the other language apart from German, with abundant training examples.
-Second, although the best results were consistently obtained with Beam Search, Greedy Search seems to be a safer choice than Beam Search in terms of performance and inference time.
-Third, the weighting function did not have much impact on the performance, although broadly speaking, the best weighting function was \textit{uniform}.
-Finally, although the method is stable with respect to changes in the window size, a bigger window size does not always lead to improved performance.
-It can sometimes make the model display worse performance, a behavior that appears to be language-dependent, as in the case of English and Polish, according to Table \ref{table:language variation improvement}.

-As shown in Table \ref{table:inference times}, using Beam Search is between three and ten times slower than using Greedy Search, but these extra computations are usually not justified given that there is no guarantee of increased performance, and even when the performance does increase, the difference is small.
+\begin{itemize} \item The method was not as effective in French as it was in German, the other language with abundant training data. \item The choice of weighting function did not have much impact on the performance, although broadly speaking, the best weighting function was \textit{uniform}. \item Although the method is stable with respect to changes in the window size, a larger window size does not always lead to improved performance.
+It can sometimes hurt the model's performance, a behavior that appears to be language-dependent, as in the case of English and Polish, according to Table \ref{table:language variation improvement}. \item Although the best results were consistently obtained with Beam Search, Greedy Search seems to be a safer choice than Beam Search.
+Using Beam Search is between three and ten times slower than using Greedy Search, but these extra computations are usually not justified given that there is no guarantee of increased performance, and even when the performance does increase, the difference is small, as shown in Table \ref{table:inference times}. \end{itemize}

+It is important to note that the datasets come from several heterogeneous sources with varying levels of quality and content.
+In the French dataset, we noticed two important properties: a large portion of the documents are receipts, with little to no narrative text, while the longest documents have very few errors, therefore not allowing much room for improvement, as shown in Fig. \ref{fig:distributions}.

+After informal manual inspection of the testing sets, we observed that the French model mostly learned to discard parts of the document and to correct numbers and dates.
+On the other hand, the German model learned to correct the narrative parts.
+It is important to also note that most models in the original competition also performed poorly in French, while those with the best performance in French used external resources such as Google Book N-grams \cite{rigaud2019icdar}.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

-The method proposed in this paper allows processing very long texts using character sequence models, which makes it applicable to any language.
-The method is simple and resource-efficient, obtaining modest to very good improvements in documents of varying length and difficulty.
+The method proposed in this paper allows processing very long texts using character sequence-to-sequence models, which makes it applicable to any language.
+The method is simple, resource-efficient and easily parallelizable, obtaining from modest to very good improvements in documents of varying length and difficulty.